iarna/rtf-parser/README.md

 This is the class you get back from the parse functions.
 It has some document global options and the paragraph objects that make up the document.

 * marginLeft, marginRight, marginBottom, marginTop — the margins for this document.
+These are in twips, which are one twentieth of a point.
 * content — An array of RTFParagraph objects

 ### RTFParagraph